matt-snyder-stuff/Security-Maturity-Tracking/README.md

 ## Tools for Evaluating Security Capabilities

 ### Tool Usage
-The evaluation tools included in the **Security Maturity Project Tracking** are designed to help users systematically assess security technologies.
+The evaluation tools included in the **Security Maturity Tracking Project** are designed to help users systematically assess security technologies.
 These tools provide structured frameworks and criteria for evaluating each domain, enabling users to identify strengths, weaknesses, and areas for improvement efficiently.

-The **Security Maturity Project Tracking** also includes tools to help evaluate various security technologies, including:
+The **Security Maturity Tracking Project** also includes tools to help evaluate various security technologies, including:

 - **SIEM (Security Information and Event Management)**
 - **Email Security**